All Project Managers know that communication is the life blood of every project.

 Finally, remember to invite a mixture of people to your reviews.
 Encourage more senior members of your project team to let more junior members of staff present at these meetings.
 It will help them with their professional development, while encouraging a more open and transparent working environment.

 Online collaboration tools are great.
 They include Google Docs, Microsoft 365 Suite, Monday, Asana or other online collaboration tools that allow your team to manage their projects remotely and share files quickly.

 These tools can really help bring a new level of oversight and transparency to your project.
 However beware, if you implement online collaboration tools incorrectly they will not work.
 If no one is using them, they will not be worth the time or the money that you have invested in them.

 Foster a culture within your project team that strives to use online collaboration tools to their full potential.
 You can do this by establishing clear ways of working, assigning individual responsibility to one team member to make sure online records stay up to date, and give clear instructions that work needs to be completed on specific platforms.

 As Project Manager, it’s important to ensure that you use these tools too.
 If you are asking the rest of your office to change their working behaviors, you will have to change your own too.
 If not, they will resent it and be less likely to comply with your instructions.

 To run a project successfully, you need to ensure that are communicating with your stakeholders regularly.
 While this will happen organically during your regular project meetings and milestone reviews, it’s worth putting in some extra effort and opening up the communication channels as wide as possible.

-Within your company this could include regular meetings with other project managers, a monthly catch-up with your boss, and even weekly or monthly update reports about your project.
+Within your company this could include regular meetings with other project managers, setting up virtual mailboxes for occassional virtual mails, a monthly catch-up with your boss, and even weekly or monthly update reports about your project.

 It’s always better to communicate with your stakeholders proactively that to wait to be asked to provide an update on the project.